Aim

 External Community Supports

-There are a number of not-for-profit (NFP) community organisations and networks for bereaved families.
+There are several not-for-profit (NFP) community organisations and networks for bereaved families.
 Families may find they want to explore these through social media or from recommendations themselves, however some may ask staff for advice.

 Below are a few NFP groups that families may wish to explore: